KWID

 Prior to the use of the call letters in Las Vegas, there was an unrelated shortwave radio station called KWID during World War II.
 Based in San Francisco, the original KWID was commissioned by the federal government to reach an international audience.
 It served as the basis for what later became the Voice of America radio network.

 History

-Easy listening (1963-1974)
+Early years

 The station at 101.9 FM in Las Vegas signed on in 1963 as KRGN with an easy listening format.
 It took its call sign from its owner, E. W. Cragin.
 The Gilday Broadcasting Company bought the station in 1968.